MesserLab/SLiM/treerec/implementation.md

 equal individual.metadata["subpopulation"] .
 We would also need to ensure that the slim_id's were always unique.

-## Metadata schemas
+## Metadata and schemas

-tskit provides methods for structured metadata decoding using [JSON schemas](https://json-schema.org/understanding-json-schema/index.html), to document what the metadata means.
+tskit provides methods for structured metadata decoding using [JSON schemas](https://json-schema.org/understanding-json-schema/index.html), to document what the metadata means (https://tskit.dev/tskit/docs/stable/metadata.html#).
 We don't make use of these, but write them to the tree sequence for tskit use.
 There's both top-level metadata (ie for the whole tree sequence) and metadata for every row in every table.